Language

 Preview and Copy

-Use the preview panel on the right to see how your page will look on Google, Facebook, and X. When satisfied, click Copy Code to copy the generated HTML and paste it into your page's <head> section.
+Check the live preview on Google, Facebook, and X. When it looks right, click Copy Code and paste the generated tags inside your page's <head> section.

 Features